 - right upper quadrant abdominal discomfort

-PBC is characterized by the destruction of small intrahepatic bile ducts, portal inflammation, and progressive scarring.
-The cause of PBC is unknown, but it is probably due to an inherited abnormality of immunoregulation.
+Primary biliary cholangitis is characterized by the destruction of small intrahepatic bile ducts, portal inflammation, and progressive scarring.
+The cause of primary biliary cholangitis is unknown, but it is probably due to an inherited abnormality of immunoregulation.

-Serum anti-mitochondrial antibody (AMA) tests are highly sensitive and specific for PBC (85-100%10).
+Serum anti-mitochondrial antibody (AMA) tests are highly sensitive and specific for primary biliary cholangitis (85-100%10).

 - cholelithiasis (~40%) 8

 - other autoimmune diseases, e.g. Sjögren syndrome (~75%), autoimmune thyroiditis (~25%), systemic sclerosis (~10%) 5,12

 - additional risk in older patients, males, history of diabetes mellitus or past hepatitis B virus infection 7

 - T2: if parenchymal lace-like fibrosis and periportal halo sign are seen together the sensitivity for PBC can approach 70% 2

 Other features detectable on MRI include: